 You probably pay a base amount plus the charges for what you’ve used every billing cycle

 But while this is common in infrastructure services and cloud computing services like Amazon, it’s not an obvious choice for SaaS.
-So how can you qualify if usage-based billing will work for your SaaS product?
+So how can you qualify if usage-based billing will work for your SaaS recurring billing?

 Understanding Pay-As-You-Go Pricing in SaaS

 Traditionally, usage-based billing is adopted when a business has a clear unit of measurement associated with how much of its product or service a customer uses.
 Think of this usage in terms of a box of candy.
 You only pay for the number of candy pieces you’ve removed from the box within a period of time, it doesn’t matter how many people have access to the box or how long they took to eat them.

 But in SaaS, this kind of pay-as-you-go pricing often includes additional dimensions.
 Because it’s not only the rate of customer consumption that matters, it’s also the value associated with the product which is called the value metric.
 (Was the candy tasty?)

 And perhaps the candy comes in different flavours.
 Does each flavour match a customer base with enough demand and act as a gateway for a person to try other, higher-priced flavours?
 You get the idea.

 Having a basic unit to measure usage that’s not time or user/seat based is a primary differentiator of the usage-based billing model.
 Also, unlike the user-based model where customers pay in advance for increasing seats or usage time, pay-as-you-go only charges customers post usage.